-The funds that are used to purchase an immediate annuity can come from a variety of sources, including a maturing Certificate of Deposit (CD); monies accumulated in a Deferred Annuity account, proceeds from the sale of stocks, bonds, a home or a business, a lump sum distribution from a tax-qualified defined benefit or profit-sharing plan, or an IRA account.
+You can fund your immediate annuity in a number of ways, including cash from a maturing Certificate of Deposit (CD), exchanging monies accumulated in a Deferred Annuity account, proceeds from the sale of stocks, bonds, a home or a business, a lump sum distribution from a tax-qualified defined benefit or 401k, or an IRA account.

 Why should I consider buying an Immediate Annuity?
 What are its advantages to me?

-- Security- the annuity provides stable lifetime income which can never be outlived or which may be guaranteed for a specified period.
+- Security — The annuity provides stable lifetime income which can never be outlived or which may be guaranteed for a specified period.
 This advantage is crucially important to annuitants who may have previously feared outliving their savings.

-- Higher Returns — The interest rates used by insurance companies to calculate immediate annuity income are generally higher than CD or Treasury rates, and since part of the principal is returned with each payment, greater amounts are received than would be provided by interest alone;
+- Higher Returns — The interest rates used by insurance companies to calculate immediate annuity income are generally higher than CD or Treasury rates.
+Since part of the principal is returned with each payment, greater amounts are received than would be provided by interest alone.

-- Safety of Principal- funds are guaranteed by assets of insurer and not subject to the fluctuations of financial markets; and
+- Safety of Principal — Funds are guaranteed by assets of insurer and not subject to the fluctuations of financial markets.

 - No sales or administrative charges

-When you shop for an immediate annuity, you will find that one of the key factors in pricing a life annuity is the average life expectancy of the person that will be receiving the payments.
-In a sense, purchasing a life annuity is like making a bet with an insurance company about how long you will live.
+When you shop for an immediate annuity, you will find that one of the key factors in pricing is your age and life expectancy.
+In a sense, purchasing an immediate annuity is like making a bet with an insurance company about how long you will live.
 Since the insurer will stop making payments when you die, it is betting that you won't live beyond your life expectancy.
-On the other hand, you come out the winner if you do live longer than the average person, because the insurance company will have to continue making payments beyond the period it had assumed.
+On the other hand, if you live longer than predicted, your return may be far greater than estimated.

 Qualified Immediate Annuities

-The term Qualified (when applied to Immediate Annuities) refers to the tax status of the source of funds used for purchasing the annuity.
+When applied to immediate annuities, the term qualified refers to the tax status of the source of funds used for purchasing the annuity.
 These are premium dollars which until now have "qualified" for IRS exemption from income taxes.
 The whole payment received each month from a qualified annuity is taxable as income (since income taxes have not yet been paid on these funds).
 Qualified annuities may either come from corporate-sponsored retirement plans (such as Defined Benefit or Defined Contribution Plans), Lump Sum distributions from such retirement plans, or from such individual retirement arrangements as IRAs, SEPs, and Section 403(b) tax-sheltered annuities, or Section 1035 annuity or life insurance exchanges.
-Generally speaking, insurance companies use male/female (gender-distinct) rates to price qualified annuities in situations where the purchaser and/or owner is a corporation.
-When the annuity is being purchased by an individual, annuity rates are generally uni-gender.
-Some states, however, require that uni-gender rates be used for all qualified annuities.

 Non-qualified Immediate Annuities